KannonZenetism/zenetism-field-physics/zenetism/mpx/apokalypsis-contra-cataclysm.md

 **Process:** Erosion of L₁ (Matter) and L₂ (Identity) until the pattern is lost.

 **Outcome:** Data loss.
 The "film" burns in the projector.
-Return to Aion occurs via dissolution (Nekronic void).
+Reversion to Aion occurs via dissolution (Nekronic void).

 **Zenetist Stance:** A failure of stewardship to be prevented through the stabilization of the Diamond Age.